 There are various policies that we follow at Hill View Primary School.
 Click through each link below to read an outline of each policy, and to find a PDF of the full document.

-Our school admissions policy is attached below.
 As a school that is often oversubscribed, it is important that you read, understand and follow our policy as it is written.
 If you have any queries regarding our admissions policy please get in contact with us.

 We look forward to welcoming you and your child to the Hill View Primary School community.